deepaklearner/sample_cypher/simple1.md

 v1.4

-// Step 1: Set the CEO's Level to 1
-MATCH (ceo:User {employeeNumber: '2000001'})
-SET ceo.Level = 1

-// Step 2: Use a recursive query to propagate levels down the hierarchy
-// Step 1: Set the CEO's Level to 1
+// Step 1: Identify the CEO (the user who reports to themselves) MATCH (ceo:User)
-MATCH (ceo:User {employeeNumber: '2000001'})
+WHERE ceo.employeeNumber = ceo.managerid
 SET ceo.Level = 1

 // Step 2: Recursively calculate levels for the rest of the hierarchy